 See more tips on cold weather concreting here

 Monitoring Concrete Strength in Cold Weather

 The most common method for monitoring the strength of in-situ concrete is the use of field-cured cylinders.
-These samples are cast and cured according to ASTM C31 and tested for compressive strength, usually by a third-party lab, at various stages.
-Usually, if the slab has reached 75% of its designed strength, engineers will give the ‘go-ahead’ to their team to move on to the next steps in the construction process.
+These samples are cast and cured according to ASTM C31, before being tested for compressive strength at various stages, usually by a third-party lab.
+Typically, if the slab has reached 75% of its designed strength, engineers will give the ‘go-ahead’ to their team to move on to the next steps in the construction process.

 However, when pouring in cold weather, ACI 306 specifically recommends not using this method as field-cured cylinders “can cause confusion and unnecessary delays in construction”.
-This is largely because it makes it difficult to maintain the cylinders in the same conditions as your structure.
+This is largely because cold weather makes it difficult to maintain the cylinders in the same conditions as your structure.

 It is, therefore, recommended that other in-place testing methods, like maturity testing, be used for monitoring concrete strength.